 What's happened

-Meta announced the closure of its virtual collaboration platform Workrooms from February 16, as it prepares to lay off 10-15% of Reality Labs employees.
+Meta is planning significant layoffs in its Reality Labs division, focusing on reducing first-party content teams.
 Meanwhile, China is investigating Meta's acquisition of Chinese-rooted AI firm Manus for potential export law violations, highlighting geopolitical tensions over AI technology transfer.
+The moves reflect strategic shifts and regulatory challenges in AI and VR sectors.

 What's behind the headline?